 A Rough Guide To Wolverhampton Wanderers

-It's a grim view from the away section and I don't just mean what is happening on the pitch, perhaps the worst away section in the Premier League
+It's a grim view from the away section and I don't just mean what is happening on the pitch, perhaps the worst away section in the Premier League, with a low rake terrace along one side of the ground.

-The first rebuilding started shortly after my first visit and that was followed in 1993 when two other stands were demolished and rebuilt, the final piece in the jigsaw being added in 2012 and a second tier also added to bring the capacity up to 31,700, although this has yet to be quite reached yet.
+The first rebuilding started shortly after my first visit and that was followed in 1993 when two other stands were demolished and rebuilt, the final piece in the jigsaw being added in 2012 and a second tier also added to bring the capacity up to 31,700.

 The Away Section